TianaQ/nlu-challenge/README.md

 > can you put on paranoid android
 > i want to listen to jazz music
 > play me ummagumma by pink floyd
-> we d like to hear let it be
+> we'd like to hear let it be
 > put on some rock
 > could you play some classic please